We decided to delve into specifically finding podcast hosts who are women of color, specifically who are Black-American or of African descent.

 Affirm is hosted by Davia Roberts, who is a licensed therapist.
 Davia’s episodes cover topics that seek to inform and affirm.
 The wide range of topics allows the listener to reflect, assess, and hopefully seek healthy journeys to wholeness.

 There are so many podcasts hosted by women of color out there to enjoy, and many that can enrich your life.
-I encourage you to take the time to find uplifting podcasts that resonate with you!
-If you have any recommendations as well, I would love to hear what you’re listening to and what you like about it!
+We encourage you to take the time to find uplifting podcasts that resonate with you!
+If you have any recommendations as well, we would love to hear what you’re listening to and what you like about it!